coecms/CNN-Atmospheric-Rivers/README.md

-# Atmospheric rivers dataset for machine learning training

-This page details the curation of a dataset suitable for training a deep neural model to identify atmospheric rivers in Integrated Vapor Transport (IVT) maps through image classification.
-The dataset is created using the ArcGIS Pro workspace.

-The data has been [published](https://doi.org/10.5281/zenodo.12177339) and can be cited using: **insert citation when data is published**
+The following data has been [published](https://doi.org/10.5281/zenodo.12177339) and can be cited using: **insert citation when data is published**

 ## Atmospheric Rivers